Breast Augmentation With Fat Transfer in Albany NY

 Shape

-Fat can soften contour, improve mild asymmetry, and add natural fullness.
+Fat can soften contour, improve mild asymmetry, and add natural fullness, especially in selected areas.

 Donor contour